-- 56 John Ehrhardt, Zorast Wadia, and Alan Perry, Milliman 2015 pension funding study, Milliman, April 2015. - 57 This could in part be due to companies continuing the shift to defined-contribution plans as well as removing workers from defined-benefit plans through one-time lump-sum buyouts. - 58 QE and ultra-low interest rates: Distributional effects and risks, McKinsey Global Institute, November 2013. - 59 Dieter Bräuninger, Institutions for occupational retirement provision in Europe: Ongoing challenges, Deutsche Bank, May 2014. - 60 "The coming pensions crisis: Recommendations for keeping the global pensions system afloat," Citi GPS: Global Perspectives and Solutions, March 2016. - Beyond the impact on corporate pension funds from lower investment returns, trends in the real economy suggest other potential implications for corporations.
+56 John Ehrhardt, Zorast Wadia, and Alan Perry, Milliman 2015 pension funding study, Milliman, April 2015.

+58 QE and ultra-low interest rates: Distributional effects and risks, McKinsey Global Institute, November 2013.

+- 60 "The coming pensions crisis: Recommendations for keeping the global pensions system afloat," Citi GPS: Global Perspectives and Solutions, March 2016. - 61 Beyond the impact on corporate pension funds from lower investment returns, trends in the real economy suggest other potential implications for corporations.
 One such area is the cost of capital used by companies.
 Continued low interest rates (as assumed in our slow-growth scenario) would keep the cost of debt low.
 However, the bulk of corporate financing is equity financing, and prior McKinsey analysis indicates that companies have not adjusted their cost of equity despite the current climate of low interest rates This implies that the overall impact of continuing low, or even rising, interest rates on the cost of capital is likely to be small.
 Indeed, the most significant risk in a time of low returns might be behavioral.
 In a world of reduced organic earnings growth, executives may be tempted to cut back investments to boost short-term returns to shareholders.
 While such an approach may temporarily increase returns, it could prove harmful in the long term.
-See QE and ultra-low interest rates: Distributional effects and risks, McKinsey Global Institute, November 2013. - 82 2015 global survey of accounting assumptions for defined benefit plans, Willis Towers Watson, 2015.
+See QE and ultra-low interest rates: Distributional effects and risks, McKinsey Global Institute, November 2013. - 62 2015 global survey of accounting assumptions for defined benefit plans, Willis Towers Watson, 2015.
 Real rates are calculated based on data provided in the report on nominal interest rates and inflation.

-For more detail, see QE and ultra-low interest rates: Distributional effects and risks, McKinsey Global Institute, November 2013.
+54 For more detail, see QE and ultra-low interest rates: Distributional effects and risks, McKinsey Global Institute, November 2013.

-If pension funds had a completely matched book between liabilities and long-term bonds, changes to the interest rate would have no effect.
+55 If pension funds had a completely matched book between liabilities and long-term bonds, changes to the interest rate would have no effect.
 This is not the case in reality, however, as pension funds invest in a wide variety of assets in an attempt to generate returns.
 Depending on the degree of matching between the maturities of assets and liabilities, lower interest rates can create a gap between returns and the funds needed to pay retirees.